cs4310spring23/Project2_Wait/README.md

-1. Names - Richard Medin, Michael Keshishian
+1. Names - Richard Medina, Michael Keshishian
 2. Vid - https://youtu.be/rIn8L_DFwGs

+Project 3 Prioritize It
+1. Names - Richard Medina, Michael Keshian.
+We did equal contribution to the project
+2. Added priority to FreeNos, able to show different priority levels of the process using ps -l command.
+You can also change the priority level of process using the renice command.
+Some of the files we worked on was ProcessCtrl, Process, ProcessList, ProcessManager, ProcessClient, Scheduer, SC and Renice